Sopiro/Muli/README.md

 - You can find the executable demo in the `build/bin`

 ## Todo
 - Implement position solve step for joints
-- Continuous simulation

 ## References

-Here are great resources to learn building a physics engine!
+Here are some great resources to learn how to build a physics engine!
 - https://box2d.org/publications/
 - https://allenchou.net/game-physics-series/
 - https://dyn4j.org/blog/